How to Price an App: Creating a Profitable and Scalable Mobile App Business 📱

 Are you truly earning while giving Apple so much?

 Apple’s App Store ecosystem provides an assurance that you can seize a larger audience and earn more money compared to building it on your own.
-For all the benefits Apple provides, you have to pay 30% of all your profits.
+For all the benefits that Apple provides, you have to pay 30% of all your profits.
 For subscription products, however, that rate goes down to 15% if you keep your customers above the 1-year mark.

 - Different platforms including iOS, iPad, Mac, Apple Watch, and Apple TV